 Visit the PEPH Funding Opportunity Announcements (FOA) page for more PEPH-related funding opportunities.

 Research to Action: Assessing and Addressing Community Exposures to Environmental Contaminants (R01).
 Encourages applications using community-engaged research methods to investigate the potential health risks of environmental exposures of concern to the community and to implement an environmental public health action plan based on research findings.
-Deadline: Standard receipt dates apply (February 5, June 5, October 5).
+Deadline: Standard receipt dates apply (October 5, February 5).

 Do you have an announcement to share with the PEPH community?
 Send us your news for the next issue of the PEPH Newsletter (firstname.lastname@example.org).